M Idioms

 make up (with someone)

-The girl made up with her friend after their fight last week.
+The girl made up with her friend after they had a fight last week.

 make use of (someone or something)